-A use that is financially feasible takes into account whether a use of the asset that is physically possible and Investment property is derecognized on disposal, or when legally permissible generates adequate income or cash it is permanently withdrawn from use and no future ecoflows (taking into account the costs of converting the asnomic benefits are expected from its disposal.
-Any gains set to that use) to produce an investment return that maror losses from the withdrawal or disposal of investment ket participants would require from an investment in that property are recognized to profit or loss in the period in asset put to that use. which the withdrawal or disposal takes place.
+Investment property is derecognized on disposal, or when it is permanently withdrawn from use and no future economic benefits are expected from its disposal.
+Any gains or losses from the withdrawal or disposal of investment property are recognized to profit or loss in the period in which the withdrawal or disposal takes place.

-Highest and best use is determined from the perspective Assets under construction, consisting of deposits and of market participants.
-An entity's current use of a non-fiadvance payments, are valued at cost.
-For land and acnancial asset is presumed to be its highest and best use cessory works on which investment property will be developed, once the building permits are obtained and/or the urban planning agreements signed, and once the procedure for obtaining administrative permits is completed and construction is underway, fair value can be reliably determined and the fair value method is therefore used.
+Assets under construction, consisting of deposits and advance payments, are valued at cost.
+For land and accessory works on which investment property will be developed, once the building permits are obtained and/or the urban planning agreements signed, and once the procedure for obtaining administrative permits is completed and construction is underway, fair value can be reliably determined and the fair value method is therefore used.
 Until that time, the asset is recognized at cost, which is compared with recoverable amount at each reporting date in order to determine any loss in value.
 When construction or development of an investment property is completed, it is restated to "investment property."